cubistcastle/static-site-generators/README.md

 might not be a deal-breaker for others, but for me it meant that I couldn't port my sites to a different tool and have 100% identical output.

-Having consistently reproducable output and having a tool generate content I could make already seemed to be the bear minimum I could expect before I started making changes.
+(Before considering switching to any tool I'd want to be able to generate exactly the same output as I currently do.
+Any devitiations are a concern, that's why I take the hard-line stance on symlink-handling.)

 Despite the failure to be suitable for my specific needs I'd have no hesitation in recommending the tools which scored 3+.
 Many of the projects referenced here